 If you are being harassed online, choosing not to respond to online abuse is powerful.
-From our experience, online harassers don't care what you respond with but however you respond - negatively or positively, you have responded.
+From our experience, online harassers do not care what you respond with but however you respond - negatively or positively, you have responded.

 A response is all the perpetrator of online harassment needed: acknowledgement and confirmation.
 A response has given them attention.
 They then may decide to get more creative and escalate the harassment.

 If the internet troll doesn't get a response, they can get bored because they haven't had a reaction from you and they move onto another target.
 Not responding and ignoring the internet trolls may reduce the trauma that the posts initially made you feel and in fact, make you feel more in control and powerful.

 Sometimes though, even if you don't respond to online abuse, the harassment can escalate.
 It all depends on the motive of the online abuser.
 In many cases that we have dealt with, the abuser (who may be known to you) has a vendetta against you or your business and no amount of ignoring encourages them to back down and they can often take the online harassment to different levels as they create a campaign of harassment against you, encouraged by your lack of response.

 Choosing not to respond to online abuse is powerful but doing nothing about it at all is not advisable.
 The online abuse is getting worse and it is having a detrimental effect on you.

 We have assisted hundreds of people with their online harassment cases.
 Doing nothing when it comes to mean random posts from anonymous cyberstalkers may make them move on and go away but if it persistent and they are affecting you and causing alarm and distress, then this is harassment which you shouldn't have to endure.